SooryaSRajan/SooryaSRajan/README.md

 I love developing applications using Android, Flutter and React.

-Feel free to look around, you might stumble upon interesting stuff!
+Feel free to look around, you might stumble upon tons of unfinished chat apps :)

 <a text-decoration="none" href="https://sooryasrajan.netlify.app/"> My portfolio 😃</a>